CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 ## SendAgain

-The Send Again solves a problem cased when a client sends a send request to the RAIDA but receives no response.
+The Send Again solves a problem cased when a client sends a send request to the RAIDA but receives no response 'n'.
 Then it becomes uncertain if the coin has been sent or not.
 This service allows the client that has sent a RAIDA a send request but received no response the ability to try to send again.
 But, the send again request must be made within one hour of the original send request.

+So, if you send some coins to a skywallet address and you do not get any response from a RAIDA.
+Send the same information to "SendAgain" and it may fix the failed send.

 This will "fix" a coin that has not been fully sent to the RAIDA.
 The sending parameters are the same and the response is the same.
 See the send service for the request and response examples.